 This part will look the same as with the previous form.
 The amount of taxes paid for this category of income is the only difference here.

 One important thing is that if you choose the “accrued” box for the accrued taxes, you will have to credit foreign taxes in the year they accrue in all future returns.
 The date usually falls at the end of the calendar year.
 There are some exceptions here, like with the Dual status returns.
 In such a case, the date is used as the last calendar day the taxpayer is considered as a US citizen (the day of renunciation).
-More about this topic you can find here (hyperlink or sth else, for the renunciation article).
+More about this topic you can find here.

 Line A(t) will be the place where the amount of foreign taxes is reported.
 As we have the amounts that are already converted in USD.
 The method is the same for the Passive Category income.

 - Line 10 indicates potential carryback of carryovers from prior years.
 Mentioned in Tax Tip 2, but in Amy’s case, there aren’t any.

 - Line 12 will indicate the reduction in foreign taxes.
 This usually occurs when the Foreign Earned Income Exclusion is claimed along with the Foreign Tax Credit.